CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_security_kac_policy.md

 - `description` (String) Description of the Kubernetes Admission Control policy.
 - `is_enabled` (Boolean) Whether the policy is enabled.
 Must be set to false before the policy can be deleted.
+- `precedence` (Number) The order of priority when evaluating KAC policies, 1 being the highest priority.

 ### Read-Only